Skip to main content

 Quality Management with a Requirements Specification

-A requirements specification is a quality management document standardized according to DIN 69901-5.
+A requirements specification is a quality management document standardised according to DIN 69901-5.

 It should contain the following points: